Ph.D. LL.M. (Distinction); BVC; LL.B. (First Class Honours)

 University Lecturer in Public Law; Fellow of Clare College; Director of Studies; Admissions Tutor

 Dr Kirsty Hughes is a University Lecturer in Public Law.
 She is also a Fellow at Clare College where she is a Director of Studies.
 She lectures and supervises students in Civil Liberties and Human Rights, European Human Rights Law, Public Law, Law and Information, Constitutional Law and Administrative Law, and is course convenor for the European Human Rights Law paper.
-She is currently supervising doctoral and masters theses on a range of public law topics.
+She is currently supervising doctoral and masters theses on a range of public law and human rights topics.

-Her research interests are in the fields of public law, human rights and media law, and her research employs a range of interdisciplinary, theoretical, comparative and doctrinal approaches.
+Her research interests are in the fields of human rights, public law and media law, and her research employs a range of interdisciplinary, theoretical, comparative and doctrinal approaches.
 She is particularly interested in the law of privacy, surveillance, photographs, free speech, hate speech and protest.

 Prior to taking up a University lectureship, Dr Hughes was the Turpin-Lipstein Lecturer in Law at Clare College from 2009-2013.
 She had previously completed her doctoral thesis on the right to privacy in the Faculty of Law, University of Cambridge (supervised by Professor David Feldman QC).
 During that time she also worked at the Australian Law Reform Commission on the project For Your Information: Australian Privacy Law and Practice.
 In 2005 she held an academic position at the University of Warsaw (Poland), and lectured at universities in Gdansk, Torun, Wroclaw and Lublin (Poland), Prague (Czech Republic), Bratislava (Slovakia) and Budapest (Hungary).